stevetran97/Swole-Meter/README.md

 ### Update September 14th, 2020

 I finished a prototype of an exercise page.
-In this page the user could see his workout data for a particular month.
+In this page the user could see their workout data for a particular month.
 By default, it displays data for the current month.

 The user could see their predicted max, which calculated based on their reps and the weight lifted.
 This is a useful metric to see if they are progressing in terms of strength/hypertrophy.